foodopendata/foodrepo-nutrients/README.md

 ## License

-This material is licensed by its maintainers under the Public Domain Dedication and License.
+This Data Package is licensed by its maintainers under the Public Domain Dedication and License.

-Nevertheless, it should be noted that this material is currently sourced from several third-parties whose data publishign rights and licensing policies are somewhat unclear.

-If you intended to use these data in a public or commercial product, please check the original sources for any specific restrictions.
+The original terms of the data republished follow:

+> All Content (other than computer software) made available by OpenFood on the websites, apps or services is licensed under the Creative [Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), unless marked otherwise.
+Please note that images may contain copyrighted data (such as brand logos).

+> This license specifies that you can copy and redistribute the material in any medium or format and also remix, transform, or build upon the material for any purpose, even commercially.

+> If you use OpenFood data, you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests that OpenFood endorses you or your use.

+> OpenFood does not guarantee the topicality, accuracy or completeness of the information and data present on the site and in the database.